zhshao17/Discovery-of-Optimal-Reward-function/README.md

 ## Overview

-This repository contains the official implementation of the paper *"Discovery of the Optimal Reward Function for Embodied Reinforcement Learning Agents"*.
+This repository contains the official implementation of the paper *"Discovery of the Reward Function for Embodied Reinforcement Learning Agents"*.
 It includes scripts and experiments designed to reproduce results from the research.